perara/MapAI-Competition/data/README.md

 # Data Information

-It is encouraged to leaving the train and validation split as is.
+Leave the training and validation splits as is.
+Do not alter them.

-The main reason is that when there is a pull-request, the models will be evaluated against the specified validation dataset.
-Therefore, mixing the two will result in optimistic validation scores.